Polymorphism via dispatch¶

 (error "No energy for a walk.
 Go away.
 Meeeow!")

-is able to, but errors out otherwise.
-Under normal method invocation,
+to, but errors out otherwise.
+Under normal method invocation, klass will be

-just as the method does when turning around and invoking the parent
+as the method does when turning around and invoking the parent implementation

 Classes and Types¶